brickfrog/brickfrog-fastpages/_posts/2021-07-14-analysis-and-tips-julia.md

 ---
-title: "Numerai Tips & Tricks in Julia!"
+title: "Numerai Analysis & Tips in Julia!"
-description: "This post is a (near) 1:1 replication of the Python tips & tricks for the Numerai data science competition."
+description: "This post is a (near) 1:1 replication of the Python Jupyter notebook analysis & tips for the Numerai data science competition, but written in Julia"
 layout: post
 toc: false
 comments: true